-Mortgage Payments.
-There are no mortgage payments made by the optionee.
-He has eliminated the responsibility to "pay for" the property during the period when the purchase-option is open and unexercised.
+the responsibility to "pay for" the property during the period when the purchase-option is open and unexercised.

 Property Management.
-There will be no responsibility with respect to managing and maintaining the property unless the optionee exercises the option and takes possession of the property.
+There will be no responsibility with respect to managing and maintaining the property unless the optione exercises the option and takes possession of the property.
 In a straight purchase, the buyer must begin maintaining and managing the property right after closing-a time consuming and costly responsibility.